 A Reminder of “See Something, Say Something” at the Maryland High School Shooting Plot

-A Maryland high school shooting plot was uncovered on Monday, March 27, 2017 by Frederick County deputies.
-A potential mass killing and active shooter event at Catoctin High School in Thurmont, Maryland was stopped after a parent of another student reported their concerns.
+Frederick County deputies uncovered a Maryland high school shooting plot on Monday, March 27, 2017.
+They successfully stopped a potential mass killing and active shooter event at Catoctin High School in Thurmont, Maryland.
+This was all because a parent of another student reported their concerns.

 Be vigilant in our schools!

 Unfortunately, threats will continue to haunt our schools.
-A solid school plan that encompasses training and written procedures will ignite a culture of safety that will thwart potential active shooter events!
+Therefore, a solid school plan that encompasses training and written procedures will ignite a culture of safety that will thwart potential active shooter events!

 To learn more about preventing violence in your child’s school, please visit our website.